 Claims against McDonald’s

-As a company, McDonald’s has a duty of care towards all their staff and customers, whether directly employed, agency workers or dining at the restaurant.
+Fast-food restaurants have a duty of care towards all their staff and customers, whether directly employed, agency workers, or dining at the restaurant.
 This means that they have to provide a safe and suitable public space and working environment.
 If they fail to follow health and safety procedures and this causes an accident, they could be held legally liable for any injuries sustained and have to pay the claimant compensation for their injuries.

 Our clients often receive compensation pay-outs for restaurant injuries.
 What’s more, we offer every client a no win no fee service too, so you don’t have to take any financial risks by paying upfront to make your claim.

 If you do have legitimate grounds on which to make an accident or work injury claim, we may be able to give you an estimate of how much compensation your injuries could be worth.

 Some of the common ways injuries are sustained by staff and customers can include, but are not limited to:

 - Slips, trips and falls from spillages.

 - Door injuries.

 - Kitchen injuries from hot oil or equipment.